bootdotdev/blog/content/careers.md

 - Excellent written communication skills
 - Basic technical skills to troubleshoot common issues
 - Attention to detail and a need for the highest quality in everything you do

+**To apply:**

+Send an email to Lane at Boot.dev with the subject line "Customer Support Application" and include:

+- A brief introduction about yourself and why you're interested in this role
+- Your Boot.dev profile link (if you have one)
+- Your resume

 ## Creating Courses